The Vice Chancellor is supported by a team of senior leaders in the delivery of the Five & Fifty strategic plan.

 Professor Alastair Adair is the Deputy Vice-Chancellor for Ulster University.

-For the last seven years Professor Adair has served as Pro-Vice-Chancellor and latterly also as Provost of the Belfast and Jordanstown campuses.
+For the last eight years Professor Adair has served as Pro-Vice-Chancellor and Provost of the Belfast and Jordanstown campuses.
 Previously he was Dean of the Faculty of Art, Design and the Built Environment and Head of the School of the Built Environment at Ulster.
-He is also Professor of Property Investment and an active researcher, with research interests comprising the financing of infrastructure and regeneration and property market performance.
+He is also Professor of Property Investment and a researcher, with research interests comprising the financing of infrastructure and regeneration and property market performance.

 Professor Cathy Gormley-HeenanPro-Vice Chancellor (Research and Impact)

 Cathy is responsible for developing and leading our research and impact strategies as a research led university, ensuring that Ulster University achieves its research targets, and that our research informs our teaching and benefits society locally and globally.Read more Get in touch

 Professor Cathy Gormley-Heenan is the PVC for Research and Impact.